SamisLife/PromptGrassGrowGrass/backend/FIRMWARE_REQUESTS.md

-# Firmware requests
+# Firmware wish list

-Built against `PromptGrassGrowGrass` `sensor_test` and `pour` as they are today.
-These would make the laptop owner more reliable.
-None of them are required for the demo to function.
+Changes to the [`sensor_test`](../firmware/sensor_test) and [`pour`](../firmware/pour) sketches that would make the backend more reliable.
+None is required: the backend works with the sketches as they are.
+They are good first contributions for someone with a board.

 ## 1. Sample faster while a pour is running (high value)